Acceptable Ads whitelisting infrastructure explainer

 How do Berit and Caroline work together?

-Whereas eyeo used to handle everyone interested in whitelisting directly, as Acceptable Ads has expanded into an open ecosystem, independent solution providers have stepped in to broaden and enrich said ecosystem. eyeo still handles the task of whitelisting and monitoring, but whereas Caroline’s job may have previously focused on new clients, it has shifted to include a lot of account management as well as consulting.
+Whereas eyeo used to handle everyone interested in whitelisting directly, as Acceptable Ads has expanded, independent solution providers have stepped in to broaden and enrich the possibilities. eyeo still handles the task of whitelisting and monitoring, but whereas Caroline’s job may have previously focused on new clients, it has shifted to include a lot of account management as well as consulting.
 She works with a group of technical account managers, so that each partner gets a consultant (a Caroline, that is) and one technical account manager.
 When a new partner comes in, Caroline’s team and Berit’s team collaborate on adding them to our list.

 But what happens when a violation occurs?
 That is, what happens when the police have to lay the smackdown?

 First off, it’s important to know that the monitoring team is primarily checking to make sure acceptable ads are shown, not looking for infractions.
 This is work that starts in Berit’s neck of the woods, but then includes Caroline’s group and the technical account managers.
 The main task is making sure partners’ acceptable ads are working and providing metrics to those partners, a typical client-agent relationship in ad tech.